Community Infrastructure Levy 2020 (CIL)

 Form 2: Assumption of Liability should be submitted with Form 1 on submission.
 This can be changed if the liable party changes before development commences using Form 3 or Form 4 (whichever is applicable).
 Please note: If applicable, you should complete the relevant exemption or relief form at this stage.

 Before works commence (including demolition) submit Form 6: Commencement Notice, notifying the council of the exact date that commencement will take place.
-This form must be submitted at least once clear working day before the date of commencement.
-Please note: Failure to submit this form may result in the ability to pay the charge in instalments; and you may also incur a surcharge. *This form is different from any similar form required by Building Control or Planning Enforcement*
+This form must be submitted at least one clear working day before the date of commencement.
+Please note: Failure to submit this form may prevent the ability to pay the charge in instalments; and you may also incur a surcharge. *This form is different from any similar form required by Building Control or Planning Enforcement*

 It is important that you wait until you receive an acknowledgement from the CIL Officer that this form has been received.
 Failure to do this before commencement will result in loss of any rights to pay by instalments and result in a surcharge.